Let’s test your knowledge of knee replacements and what to do when it comes to knee replacements.

 Kinesiologist & Personal Trainer focusing on Exercises for Injury Recovery

-If you are looking for an exercise program to help you or your client recover from a knee replacement, check out Knee Replacement Handbook:
+If you are looking for an exercise program to help you or your client recover from a knee replacement, check out the Knee Replacement Handbook: